ES-DOC/cordex/README.md

 ES-DOC stands for Earth Science - Documentation.
 It's goal is to provide software tools and services in order to support the distribution of earth science documentation.

-What is cordexp-shell ?
+What is cordex-shell ?
 --------------------------------------

-cordexp-shell is a command line interface for interacting with the es-doc CORDEXP documentation eco-system.
+cordex-shell is a command line interface for interacting with the es-doc CORDEX documentation eco-system.

-Why cordexp-shell ?
+Why cordex-shell ?
 --------------------------------------

 There is a need to support command line programs for streamlining deployments, publishing ... etc.

-Who uses cordexp-shell ?
+Who uses cordex-shell ?
 --------------------------------------

 ES-DOC software engineers.
-CORDEXP experts.
+CORDEX experts.

 Further Information ?
 --------------------------------------